isomerpages/pa-corp/index.md

 description: An Isomer site of the Singapore Government
 image: /images/isomer-logo.svg
 permalink: /
-notification: 'Beware of potential scam letters, calls, messages, social media pages, websites and mobile applications impersonating PA or PA staff.&nbsp;Click <a href="/Scam-Alert">here</a> for more '
+notification: Beware of potential scam letters, calls, messages, social media pages, websites and mobile applications impersonating PA/staff.
+If unsure, do not provide your personal or financial info (e.g. passwords, SingPass details).<br />Click <a href="/scam-alert" >here</a> for more details.
 sections:
   - hero:
       background: /images/join-your-community.jpg